 92. Marnie Edgar (Marnie)

-The Character: Its hard enough being frigid kleptomaniac haunted by a terrible childhood memory, without brutish Sean Connery blackmailing you into marriage.
+The Character: It's hard enough being a kleptomaniac haunted by a terrible childhood memory, without brutish Sean Connery blackmailing you into marriage.

-The Performance: Marnie is the most challenging role given to a Hitchcock blonde induced a suitably hysterical, rabbit-in-the-headlights performance from Hedren.
+The Performance: Marnie is the most challenging role given to a Hitchcock blonde, and induced a suitably hysterical, rabbit-in-the-headlights performance from Hedren.